ricardozacarias/ricardozacarias.github.io/drafts/2019-04-24-rise-and-fall.markdown

 <h1 id="posts-label"></h1>

+AirBnB started as an 'original' idea of two roommates putting a mattress in the living room.
+Otherwise known as monetizing couch surfing (which started way back in 2003).

 The exponential growth of AirBnB listings in Lisbon has been documented... extensively.

 Got the data from the awesome [insideairbnb.com]().
 A watchdog website that keeps track